 6. Forest Soils

-(c) Loamy and silty in valley sides and coarse grained in the upper slopes.
+- Loamy and silty in valley sides and coarse-grained in the upper slopes.

 Soil Erosion and Soil Conservation

-(a) Natural ways of Soil erosion: Wind, glacier and water lead to soil erosion.
+(a) Natural ways of Soil erosion: Wind, glaciers and water lead to soil erosion.

-(b) Human activities: Deforestation, over-grazing, construction and mining etc., contributes in soil erosion.
+(b) Human activities: Deforestation, over-grazing, construction and mining etc., contributes to soil erosion.